Azeemot/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script thst writes into a file the result of a command
+a script that duplicates the last lime of the file iacta